bogdansoft/notes/java_collections.md

 thenComparingDouble(function) | If previous Comparator returns 0, use this comparator that returns double.
 Otherwise, return value from previous Comparator. thenComparingInt(function) | If previous Comparator returns 0, use this comparator that returns int.
 Otherwise, return value from previous Comparator. thenComparingLong(function) | If previous Comparator returns 0, use this comparator that returns long.
 Otherwise, return value from previous Comparator.

+## Generic
+#### Naming Conventions for Generics:
++ E for an element
++ K for a map key
++ V for a map value
++ N for a number
++ T for a generic data type
++ S, U, V, and so forth for multiple generic types